kolektiv/freya.docs/reference/libraries/routers/uri-template/values.rst

 There are several things to note here.
 The first is that route optics are prisms.
 You can't statically be sure that a value will be present (even though intuitively you can know that it will be in certain contexts), so the optics must be prisms.
 Additionally, route optics are parameterised -- as shown, it is passed the name of the value sought, in this case "id").

 Another key point to note is that there are three available prisms available (all within the ``Route`` module).
 In this case, ``Route.atom_`` is used, but ``Route.list_`` and ``Route.keys_`` are also available.
 Briefly, this is due to the nature of data within the URI Template specification.
 It is possible to render and match more complex data structures with URI Templates (see `the URI Template RFC <http://tools.ietf.org/html/rfc6570>`_ for a sense of how URI Templates can be used in more advanced ways).
-Simple values will only usually require the use of the ``Route.atom_`` optic, but see :doc:`/reference/libraries/routers/uri-template/examples` for some useful samples of using URI Templates to enable more powerful routing.
+Simple values will only usually require the use of the ``Route.atom_`` optic, but much more is possible -- see the relevant recipes for more information.

 Summary
 -------